 The American Chemistry Council and other lobbying groups also oppose restrictions on plastic-related chemicals, chemical recycling, and government procurement of single-use plastics, as well as updates to the Green Guides to make it harder to advertise products as recyclable.
 They’ve come out against proposed legislation to ban plastic foam and stop companies from releasing pre-production plastic pellets into waterways.
 Instead, the industry favors policies that promote plastics recycling, including loosened federal air pollution regulations for chemical recycling facilities and the legitimation of a deceptive way of calculating recycled content known as “mass balance.”
 Several of these priorities are outlined in a bipartisan federal recycling bill introduced last month.
 The bill is widely supported by pro-plastic lobbyists.

 If former President Donald Trump assumes the White House next year, advocates worry that he would implement some of those wish-list items from the federal recycling bill, since they don’t all require congressional approval.
-During his previous term, he took credit for the opening of a new petrochemical facility in Pennsylvania and derided bans on single-use plastic.
+During his previous term, he took credit for the opening of a new petrochemical facility in Pennsylvania and derided bans on single-use plastics.
 And according to a former Trump White House official who spoke to Politico in April, Trump would also take a “hard-nosed look” at any outcome of the plastic treaty negotiations and potentially reject it.

 “If Trump wins and it’s a good treaty, he’ll just pull us out the way that happened with the Paris accords,” Enck said, referring to the United Nations’ 2015 agreement to tackle global warming.